-- 1. The services prescribed/ordered are reasonable and necessary for the treatment of a patient's illness or injury, i.e., are consistent with the nature and severity of the individual's illness or injury, the individual's particular medical needs, and accepted standards of medical practice.
+- The services prescribed/ordered are reasonable and necessary for the treatment of a patient's illness or injury, i.e., are consistent with the nature and severity of the individual's illness or injury, the individual's particular medical needs, and accepted standards of medical practice.
 The services must also be reasonable in terms of duration and quantity. - 2.
-Admission to a Medicare-certified SNF within 30 days of hospital discharge - 3.
-Skilled nursing or skilled therapy services are ordered/prescribed by a physician, and the services are rendered for a condition: - For which the member received inpatient hospital services; or - That arose while receiving care in a SNF for a condition for which the member received inpatient hospital services. - 4.
-Services prescribed/ordered are: - Skilled nursing seven days per week; or - Skilled therapy five days per week. - 5.
-The necessary documentation is: - Supportive of the need for skilled care and that the care is reasonable and necessary; and - Includes all documentation to support daily skilled care for nursing and/or therapy. - 6.
+Skilled nursing or skilled therapy services are ordered/prescribed by a physician, and the services are rendered for a condition: - For which the member received inpatient hospital services; or - That arose while receiving care in a SNF for a condition for which the member received inpatient hospital services. - 3.
+Services prescribed/ordered are: - Skilled nursing seven days per week; or - Skilled therapy five days per week. - 4.
+The necessary documentation is: - Supportive of the need for skilled care and that the care is reasonable and necessary; and - Includes all documentation to support daily skilled care for nursing and/or therapy. - 5.
 A condition that would not ordinarily require skilled nursing services may nevertheless require them under certain circumstances.
-In such instances, skilled nursing care is necessary only when: - The beneficiary's special medical complications require the skills of a registered nurse or when provided by regulation, a licensed practical nurse to perform a type of service that would otherwise be considered non-skilled; or - The needed services are of such complexity that the skills of a registered nurse or, when provided by regulation, a licensed practical nurse are required to furnish the services.
+In such instances, skilled nursing care is necessary only when: - The beneficiary's special medical complications require the skills of a registered nurse or when provided by regulation, a licensed practical nurse to perform a type of service that would otherwise be considered non-skilled; or - The needed services are of such complexity that the skills of a registered nurse or, when provided by regulation, a licensed practical nurse are required to furnish the services. - 6.
+As a practical matter, considering economy and efficiency, the daily skilled services can be provided only on an inpatient basis in a SNF (See §30.7). - 7.
+If all other requirements for coverage of skilled therapy services under the SNF benefit are met, required submitted documentation includes all of the following: